frnsys/nomadic/readme.md

 └── some note.md
 ```

-Here are some useful tools to go with Nomad:
+Here are some useful tools to go with `nomadic`:
 * [BitTorrent Sync](www.bittorrent.com/sync) to keep notes synced across devices.
 * [Vim](http://www.vim.org/) with:
     * [vim-instant-markdown](https://github.com/suan/vim-instant-markdown) to have live previews